mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="indiehackers-feedback.jpg" alt="Chat settings in Gmail" max_width="450px" img_link=true fig_caption=fig_caption %}

 With in-person meetups, it's much more common for me to form lasting bonds.
 I'm not saying that we become best friends, but I reach out to them months later when I need their advice and vice-versa.
-The same thing does happen sometimes from my interactions on social media, but it's exceedingly rare.
+That's exceedingly rare in the relationships I build purely online.

 There's something so different about meeting someone in person.
 There are people I met at meetups one time more than a year ago and we still keep in touch and help each other out.
 Meanwhile, there are people who I've probably spent 10x that time engaging.

 David and I now organize the Indie Hackers meetup for Western Mass.
 We weren't sure if anyone would come, but worst case scenario, it's just us hanging out together.
 We generally draw a crowd of 6-10 people.

-## Accept boredom

-* Talk about *Deep Work* ([my notes](/book-reports/deep-work/))
+Western Massachusetts is certainly not a tech hub, but we draw a crowd of 6-10 people.
+And the advice is highly personalized.
+Wide variety of people, some have hundreds of dollars in capital while others have hundreds of thousands.
+Some people are earning enough to hire employees and some are just starting out.

-## Starting is the hardest part
+## The hardest part of changing habits is the beginning

 The hardest part is starting these habits, but once I did them for a few days, they become exponentially easier.
 One of the earliest things I did was to defer checking my email until 10 am instead of right when I woke up.
 It felt so difficult, and I kept feeling compelled to check my email to satisfy my curiosity about what's there.